Configure classifications and products to synchronize

 Every software update is defined with an update classification that helps to organize the different types of updates.
 During the synchronization process, the software updates metadata for the specified classifications are synchronized.
 Configuration Manager provides the ability to synchronize software updates with the following update classifications:

-- Critical Updates: Specifies a broadly released update for a specific problem that addresses a critical, non-security-related bug.
+- Critical Updates: Specifies a widely released fix for a specific problem that addresses a critical, non-security-related bug.

-- Feature Packs: Specifies new product features that are distributed outside of a product release and that are typically included in the next full product release.
+- Feature Packs: Specifies new product functionality that are first distributed outside of a product release and that are typically included in the next full product release.

-- Security Updates: Specifies a broadly released update for a product-specific, security-related issue.
+- Security Updates: Specifies a widely released fix for a product-specific, security-related vulnerability.

 - Tools: Specifies a utility or feature that helps to complete one or more tasks.

-- Update Rollups: Specifies a cumulative set of hotfixes that are packaged together for easy deployment.
-These hotfixes can include security updates, critical updates, updates, and so on.
-An update rollup generally addresses a specific area, such as security or a product component.
+- Update Rollups: Specifies a tested, cumulative set of hotfixes, security updates, critical updates, and updates that are packaged together for easy deployment.
+An update rollup generally addresses a specific area, such as a security or product component.

 - Upgrade: Specifies an upgrade for Windows 10 features and functionality.
 Your software update points and sites must run a minimum of WSUS 4.0 with the hotfix 3095113 to get the Upgrade classification.